Dan Andelman

+Daniel Jacob Andelman (born May 8, 1975) is one of the hosts of the WSBK-TV 38 show The Phantom Gourmet, and a previous host of the WTKK Radio 96 radio show Phantom Gourmet.

+Career

-Daniel Jacob Andelman (born May 8, 1975), known as Dan, is one of the hosts of the WSBK-TV 38 show The Phantom Gourmet and had been hosts of the WTKK Radio 96 radio show Phantom Gourmet.
-The Andelman brothers took over the Phantom Gourmet hosting duties from David Robichaud who left the show in their hands.
-Andelman took over as CEO when his brother Dave was ousted from his ownership role in 2020 due to his negative comments on the Black Lives Matter protests..
+The Andelman brothers took over the Phantom Gourmet hosting duties from David Robichaud, who left the show in their hands.
+Andelman took over as CEO when his brother Dave was ousted from his ownership role in 2020, due to his negative comments on the Black Lives Matter protests.

-Other career work

-With his brothers, Dan owns the Mendon Twin Drive-In in Mendon, Massachusetts.
-He also appeared as one of the judges on the "Sticky Buns" episode of Throwdown! with Bobby Flay, which took place at the Cambridge location of Flour.
+With his brothers, Andelman owns the Mendon Twin Drive-In in Mendon, Massachusetts.

+He appeared as one of the judges on the "Sticky Buns" episode of Throwdown! with Bobby Flay, which took place at the Cambridge location of Flour.

 Personal life

-Dan is a son of greater Boston sports radio personality Eddie Andelman.
+Andelman is a son of greater Boston sports radio personality Eddie Andelman.